Doing Business in Saudi Arabia

 Event Summary

-Through a series of expert-led panels, participants will explore key aspects of entering and operating within the Saudi market.
+Through two of expert-led panels and one presentation, participants will explore key aspects of entering and operating within the Saudi market.
 Topics include strategies for human capital development and capacity building, as well as understanding the regulatory environment that governs business operations in the Kingdom.
 The event will also provide a platform for networking, allowing attendees to connect with industry leaders, government representatives, and fellow entrepreneurs.

 Agenda